 For a modest cost, a robo-advisor can push you towards a tax-efficient, well-diversified portfolio of stocks, bonds and other financial instruments.
 Of course, with some work, you can also build that with DIY investing.
 But you need to be honest with yourself about whether you’ll actually do that.

 I like robo-advisors for people that have struggled to get started with investing.
 The platforms make it easy to automate great behavior such as investing regularly, rebalancing, and sticking with your asset allocation.

 But if you'd like to be more hands-on with your investing decisions, a discount stock broker will be a better choice.
-These are our favorite stock brokers for 2020.
+These are our favorite stock brokers.

 Robert Farrington is America’s Millennial Money Expert® and America’s Student Loan Debt Expert™, and the founder of The College Investor, a personal finance site dedicated to helping millennials escape student loan debt to start investing and building wealth for the future.
 You can learn more about him on the About Page, or on his personal site RobertFarrington.com.

 He regularly writes about investing, student loan debt, and general personal finance topics geared towards anyone wanting to earn more, get out of debt, and start building wealth for the future.